MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 ### Datascape scene components

 The Datascape scene has three major components: the **UI**, the **map**, and the **weather**.
-We knew that the weather effects would need all the GPU they could get, so we designed the UI and map to reduce overdraw.
+We knew that the weather effects would need all the performance they could get, so we designed the UI and map to reduce overdraw.

 We reworked the UI several times to minimize the amount of overdraw.
 For components like glowing buttons and map overviews, we chose to use more complex geometry rather than overlaying transparent art.

 For the map, we used a custom shader that [stripped out standard Unity features like shadows and complex lighting](../develop/unity/performance-recommendations-for-unity.md#optimal-lighting-settings).
 The custom shader replaced these features with a simple, single sun lighting model, and a custom fog calculation.
-This simple pixel shader freed up GPU cycles.
+This simple pixel shader improved performance.

 We got both the UI and the map to render at budget, so they didn't need any hardware-dependent changes.
 The weather visualization, especially the cloud rendering, was more challenging.

 ### Cloud data

 Cloud data downloaded from [NOAA servers](https://nomads.ncep.noaa.gov) in three distinct 2D layers.
 Each layer had the top and bottom height of the cloud, and density of the cloud, for each cell of the grid.
-We processed the data into a cloud info texture that stored each component in the red, green, and blue component of the texture for easy GPU access.
+We processed the data into a cloud info texture that stored each component in the red, green, and blue component of the texture.

 ## Create geometry clouds